neverhood311/Stop-motion-OBJ/README.md

 Stop motion OBJ allows you to import a sequence of OBJ (or STL or PLY) files and render them as individual frames.
 Have a RealFlow animation but want to render it in Blender?
 This addon is for you!
 Currently tested for Blender 2.77.1.

+If you find this add-on helpful, please consider donating Bitcoin to support development: 16Bbv5jmKJ2T3dqw2rbaiL6vsoZvyNvaU1

 ### IMPORTANT
 - File numbers must be zero-padded
   - Like this: file001, file002, file003